Am I Addicted to Alcohol?

 If you find yourself wondering, “Am I addicted to alcohol?”, then you’re already on the right track.
-Self-assessment through a series of five important questions can help you get to the heart of whether you’re in need of further treatment programs to help you achieve sobriety.
+Self-assessment through a series of five important questions can help you get to the heart of whether you’re in need of further substance abuse treatment programs in Oregon to help you achieve sobriety.

 Has Alcohol Tolerance Increased?

-As a result of excessive, chronic alcohol consumption, individuals may experience an increase in tolerance.
-This means that rather than feeling satisfied with the same number of drinks as a few months ago, drinkers begin needing even more alcohol just to feel the same way.
+As a result of excessive, chronic alcohol consumption, individuals may experience increased tolerance to alcohol.
+This means that rather than feeling satisfied with the same number of drinks as a few months ago, drinkers begin needing even more alcohol to feel the same way.
 Increased tolerance, of course, also means an increase in health-related risks and side effects.

 Has Alcohol Interfered With Life’s Responsibilities?

 Drinking alcohol isn’t inherently something that interferes with responsibilities.
 Some individuals can have a drink or two and still spend time with family, carry out financial obligations and maintain a career.

 For those struggling with alcoholism, however, alcohol consumption can become more important than other tasks and responsibilities.
 If you find yourself prioritizing alcohol over friends, family or work, then you may have alcohol dependence or addiction.
 Other ways alcohol interferes includes:

 - Blowing through the family budget on alcohol